"CountDown" house rules for multiplayer EDH

 Mana in a cost represented by numerical symbols (such as {1}) or variable symbols (such as {X}) that can be paid with mana of any type.
 See rule 107.4.

-State-Based Actions
+State-Based Effect

 Game actions that happen automatically whenever certain conditions are met.
 See rule 704, “State-Based Actions.”